bernardjhuang/gamerunnersnews/_posts/2014-11-02-hidden-gems-3-lucian.md

 *(image from leagueoflegend.wikia.com)*

 If we want more DPS, buy an Infinity Edge to total to 50% Crit Rate and 250% Crit Strike Damage.
-I personally don't like Infinity Edge because it's extremely cost efficient, and the boost to Crit Strike Damage is only a 25% increase in DPS (2.5/2.0=1.25).
+I personally don't like Infinity Edge because it's extremely cost inefficient, and the boost to Crit Strike Damage is only a 25% increase in DPS (2.5/2.0=1.25).
 Youmu's Ghostblade mathematically gives more DPS when the active is up.
 Only buy Infinity Edge if we have an extreme excess of gold and if there are no Assassins.

 ![Lucian best build armor penetration - lol theorycrafting, ](/images/content/hg-trinity-force.png)